newridetech/php-classnames/README.md

 The only difference is that `Classnames` deduplicate classes by default.
 It means that `Classnames::make('foo', 'foo', 'bar)` returns `'foo bar'` instead of `foo foo bar` by default.
+It's because redraws in PHP do not happen that often as they do in JavaScript (original implementation) so it's not an issue but the output code is cleaner.

 If you want to use `Classnames` without deduplication you can call `Classnames::flatten`.